Linus Health

 after and before: improved contrast, readibility, more focus on the content itself

-Fortunately, the brand palette was already quite contrasty, and with proper use of white and black tones, it was fairly easy to maintain the necessary contrast.
-Still, throughout the work, I confidently eliminated any
+Fortunately, the brand palette was already quite contrasty, and with proper use of white and black tones, maintaining necessary contrast was manageable.

-color or text elements that failed to meet AA or AAA contrast standards.
-To make the process easier, we even experimented with special plugins like Stark to better control contrast.
+Still, I eliminated any color or text elements that failed AA or AAA contrast standards.
+We used plugins like Stark to better control contrast throughout the design process.

-In designing this website, I focused on multiple aspects of accessibility — from clear icon usage and high-contrast, legible text to small details like descriptive labels and tooltips.
+In designing this website, I focused on multiple accessibility aspects - from clear icon usage and high-contrast, legible text to small details like descriptive labels and tooltips.

 Accessiility-first design: